 We identified and assessed the risks of material misstatements of the financial statements due to fraud.
-During our audit we obtained an understanding of the Volkswagen International Financial N.V. and its environment and the components of the system of internal control, including the risk assessment process and management board's process for responding to the risks of fraud and monitoring the system of internal control and how the supervisory board exercises oversight, as well as the outcomes.
-We refer to section "Risks" of the management board report for management board's (fraud) risk assessment.
+During our audit we obtained an understanding of the company and its environment and the components of the system of internal control, including the risk assessment process and the management board's process for responding to the risks of fraud and monitoring the system of internal control and how the supervisory board exercises oversight, as well as the outcomes.

+We refer to section "Risks" of the Report of the management board for the management board's risk assessment after consideration of potential fraud risks.

-We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment.
-We evaluated the design and the implementation, of internal controls designed to mitigate fraud risks.
+We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment, as well as the VWAG's code of conduct and whistle blower procedures.
+We evaluated the design and the implementation of internal controls designed to mitigate fraud risks.

-As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud and misappropriation of assets.
+As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud, misappropriation of assets.
 We evaluated whether these factors indicate that a risk of material misstatement due to fraud is present.